team-charls/charls-dotnet-imagesharp/README.md

 * Open a Visual Studio Developer Command Prompt
 * Go the root of the cloned repository
 * Ensure the code signing certificate is available
-* Execute the command `create-signed-nuget-package.cmd certificate-thumb-print time-stamp-url`
+* Execute the command `create-signed-nuget-package.cmd certificate-thumb-print certificate-thumb-print-256 time-stamp-url`
- The certificate thumbprint and time stamp URL arguments are depending on the used code signing certificate.
+ The certificate thumbprint (SHA1 and SHA256) and time stamp URL arguments are depending on the used code signing certificate.

 All assembly DLLs and the NuGet package itself will be signed.